patmejia/soil_data_research/README.md

 Step 2: In Studio 3T,

-- click on the New Collection icon:
+- Click on the New Collection icon:
   <!------------------------------------------------->
   <!-- image                                       -->
   <!------------------------------------------------->